rob10campbell/PRoPS-colloids_setup/05-Log-Analysis-with-R.md

 ```
 This should start noisy but eventually even out to an oscillation around 0.

 Remember that we're plotting something more specific than just "pressure."
 Pressure is a tensor with multiple directions, and if you look back at `waterDPD.py` you'll remember that we specifically chose in `hoomd.analyze` to log the pressure in the x-y direction.
 This was chosen so that we could eventually look at shear stress (tau = -P), but there's no shear yet.
-This simulation only generates a particle distribution at equilibrium, and so the pressure oscillates around 0 between -0.5 and 0.5.
+The first step is to bring the simulation to equilibrium, which is all that `waterDPD.py` currently does.
+And at equilibrium the pressure oscillates around 0 between -0.5 and 0.5.

 Just to make sure, look back at the summary and see that the average pressure is close to 0 (our example is -0.016007).
 If you run the simulation for longer, say 10,000 timesteps, you get much closer.
 <br>